fweberling/Variational_Inference/README.md

 # Variational_Inference
 Some implementations and studies of Variational Inference

-factorizedVariationalApproximateDistribution.ipynb visualized some explainations about factorized approximate distributions of Christopher Bishop's book "Pattern Recognition and Machine Learning" pp 470
+factorizedVariationalApproximateDistribution.ipynb visualizes some explainations about factorized approximate distributions of Christopher Bishop's book "Pattern Recognition and Machine Learning" pp 470